 How do you make a non-verbal one year old understand that?
 They are counting on that same warmth, expression of love and wonderful nutrition that they got the day before.
 What's magic about that 366th day of their life?

-Now really, I know that doesn't make sense and the one year old is probably confused, but I know some wonderful women who believe that even if they are continuing to nurse, that the child still needs supplemental cow's milk "to get enough nutrients."
-I may live in "America's Dairyland" where we wear cheeseheads in public, but cow's milk is for cows.
+Now really, I know that doesn't make sense and the one- year -old is probably confused, but I know some wonderful women who believe that even if they are continuing to breastfeed, that the child still needs supplemental cow's milk "to get enough nutrients."
+I may live in America's Dairyland where we wear cheeseheads in public, but cow's milk is for cows.
 And since I'm usually having this conversation at a well visit, with the child right there, I can do a reasonable job of convincing the family that my physical exam suggests that their child is not a cow.
+Children getting human milk do not need milk from a cow (or a goat, or an almond).

-Jenny Thomas, MD, IBCLC, FAAP, FABM
+Jenny Thomas, MD, MPH, IBCLC, FAAP, FABM

 Because of multiple requests, "the" shirts and one that now says "Yes, I'm still breastfeeding" are available here.
 Or create your own.
 The point is to celebrate the journey!!!